-- Age 24 to 31 - You may qualify if you have credit for working half the time between age 21 and the time you become disabled.
-For example, if you become disabled at age 27, you would need credit for 3 years of work (12 credits) out of the past 6 years (between ages 21 and 27).
+- Age 24 to 31 – In general, you may qualify if you have credit for working half the time between age 21 and the time you become disabled.
+As a general example, if you become disabled at age 27, you would need 3 years of work (12 credits) out of the past 6 years (between ages 21 and 27).

 Number Of Credits Needed For Survivors Benefits

-Under a special rule, we can pay benefits to your children and your spouse who is caring for your children even if your record doesn't have the number of credits needed.
-They can get benefits if you have credits for one and one-half year's work (6 credits) in the three years just before your death.
+Under a special rule, we can pay benefits to your children and your spouse caring for your children, even if your record doesn't have the number of credits needed.
+They can get benefits if you have credits for one and one-half year's work (6 credits)in the three years before your death.